ebi-ait/ingest-graph-validator/README.md

 ### Step by step usage for data wranglers

+1. Ensure Docker is installed and running

 1. Once [installed from the Python package](#install_pypi), start the backend by opening a terminal and typing:

     `ingest-graph-validator init`

     **Keep in mind**, first time executing the `init` command will take longer as it has to pull the Neo4j Docker image from dockerhub.

-2. Import a spreadsheet:
+1. Import a spreadsheet:

     `ingest-graph-validator hydrate xls <spreadsheet filename>`

-3. Go to <http://localhost:7474> in a browser to open the frontend.
+1. Go to <http://localhost:7474> in a browser to open the frontend.

-4. Connect to the backend (you do not need to change any fields, leave username/password empty):
+1. Connect to the backend (you do not need to change any fields, leave username/password empty):

    ![](.readme/connect_backend.png)

-5. You can then start writing [cypher queries](https://neo4j.com/graphacademy/online-training/introduction-to-neo4j/) in the input field on top of the web frontend to visualize the graph.
+1. You can then start writing [cypher queries](https://neo4j.com/graphacademy/online-training/introduction-to-neo4j/) in the input field on top of the web frontend to visualize the graph.
 For example:

     ```MATCH p=(n) RETURN p```